-The School of Social Sciences at Edinburgh's Heriot-Watt University offers an MSc programme in Cultural Heritage Management with Tourism.
+The School of Social Sciences at Edinburgh's Heriot-Watt University offers an MSc programme in Cultural Heritage Management.

 The programme provides opportunities for students, through a wide range of options in business and languages, to target specific fields of employment.
 It thus offers considerable flexibility.

 The programme is aligned with the Intercultural Research Centre, and the IRC's events and other research-related activities form an integral part of students' learning experience.
 This includes practitioner workshops on topics relevant to cultural resource management, run in collaboration with the United Nations University's Regional Centre of Expertise, Learning for Sustainability Scotland, which students are able to attend free of charge if they wish.

 The IRC's international network offers students opportunities to access European case studies for their dissertations.

 Facilitated by Learning for Sustainability Scotland and the IRC's growing network of practice, students interested in working with particular organisations involved in the management of cultural resources in Scotland or internationally will be supported in building their coursework portfolio around the relevant sector, and in finding placements/internships that offer suitable experience, should they so wish.